-When your system was first installed, the installation engineers programmed it in the configuration selected as best suited to the requirements of the business.
+When KINSMAN was first installed, the installation engineers programmed it in the configuration selected as best suited to the requirements of the business.
 However conditions can change and you might like to consider some of the many options that can be selected by simple reprogramming.
-Discuss these fully with your maintenance and installation engineers, who will always be glad to explain the very wide range of options available by simple programming from the console, without any changes in equipment.
+Discuss these fully with British Telecom staff who will always be glad to explain the very wide range of options available by simple programming from the console, without any changes of equipment.